-The capital projects fund has a fund balance of \$1,324,211, all of which is assigned for capital expenditures.
-The net decrease in fund balance during the current year was \$118,727.
-The reason for this decrease was mainly due to the decrease in the fair market value of investments.
+The capital projects fund has a balance of \$1,353,216, all assigned for capital expenditures.
+The net increase in fund balance during the current year was \$29,005.
+This increase was mainly due to the increase in the fair market value of investments.